 - Will the fabric shrink?
 Always preshrink the fabric before you cut it.

-- Did you double check your calculations?
-Always measure twice to be positive before you cut!
+- Did you double-check your calculations?
+Always measure twice to be positive before you cut.

-Tips and Solutions to Fabric Shortages
+Solutions for Fabric Shortages

 - Use a different fabric for hems and topper facings, seaming the fabric that will be on the back of the curtain at the folds.
 Using under-stitching helps the additional fabric stay to the backside of the curtain.